luke975/lukescorner/README.md

-# This is Luke's Corner of Chaos Legacy
+# This is (not) Luke's Corner of Chaos Legacy
-Luke's corner of chaos legacy is designed to run on devices running legacy operating systems, like Windows 95.

-# How are we able to do this?
-Because I only really know the basics of the basics when it comes to website designing, this website is able to run on Windows 95, unlike our Neocities site.
+Luke's corner of chaos legacy is gone, as there is things I want to do with the current Lukes Corner of Chaos but Neocities ISN'T letting me do.
+So instead the Neocities site is a backup and this will be the site with all the features.
+And this will be the main domain for Lukes Corner of Chaos again.